Lost and Found Resources

 Before you touch, look for mom.
 It is likely mom is taking good care of her kittens.
 Provide mom and her kittens with food, a dry and clean shelter, and continue to monitor their well-being.
 Once the kittens are able to eat wet food on their own, around 4-5 weeks old, you can bring them into your home to provide foster care and prepare them for adoption, find a local rescue, and TNR mom.

-Links to many websites and services will be listed below to post your lost or found pet.
+Links to many websites and services will be listed below to post your found pet.
 Pawboost, Petco Love Lost, and Nextdoor are excellent tools and ways to search for your lost or found animal.
-Additionally we recomment posting in local neighborhood, town, and city Facebook groups as well as specific lost and found animal groups within your area.
+Additionally we recommend posting in local neighborhood, town, and city Facebook groups as well as specific lost and found animal groups within your area.
 Don’t forget to include cross-streets!

 Try old school!
 Posters work too!